ChameleonCloud/docs/source/getting-started-edge/index.rst

 How do I check GPU memory usage on the Jetsons?
 -----------------------------------------------
-This can be done with tegrastats This is included in Nvidia's L4T base image, or you can follow these steps to get the binary, which can be copied to your image.
+This can be done with ``tegrastats``.
+This is included in Nvidia's L4T base image, or you can follow these steps to get the binary, which can be copied to your image.